BradleyCodeU/bradleycodeu.github.io/_apcsp/objects/chatbots.md

 ```

 REQUIREMENTS:
-  - Either...
-    - Create two dictionary-based chatbots with 12 key/value pairs each
-    - Create three dictionary-based chatbots with 8 key/value pairs each
+  - Create 2 dictionary-based chatbots with 8 key/value pairs each (if you are working with a partner then create 4 chatbots)
   - Create a main() function that will...
     - Ask the player who they want to chat with.
 For example, "Who would you like to chat with?
-1 = amandaBot 2 = Thomas Edison 3 = Pac-Man"
+0 = amandaBot 1 = Thomas Edison 2 = Pac-Man 3 = Pirate Ghost"
-    - Collect the player input
+    - Collect the player input and check if it is a valid integer.
+Use try-except so that it doesn't crash.
     - Based on the player input, call the talkTo() function and pass the variable name of the dictionary as an argument.
-For example, talkTo(amandaBot)
+For example, talkTo(amandaBot) or maybe talkTo(myArray[userinput])

 Copy/paste the starter code from the [starter template](https://repl.it/@JustinRiley1/Chatbot-starter-template).
 Type talkTo(dan) in the console to see the demo.